Assignment 2 File System

 allocator and a more fully-featured bin allocator.
 These will immediately

-enable the use of heap allocating structures such as Vec
+enable the use of heap allocating structures such as Vec, Box, and String.

 To determine the available memory on the system for allocation, you will read